-Social Procurement is the process of generating positive social outcomes through the delivery of goods, services and works.
+Social Procurement is the process of generating positive social outcomes through the procurement of goods, services and works.
 Social Procurement generates positive outcomes by building on initiatives already undertaken by Latrobe City Council in enhancing sustainable and strategic procurement practices, further enabling procurement to effectively contribute towards building stronger communities and meeting the social objectives.

-Latrobe City Council is committed to adding value to the Latrobe City region, including the social benefits throughout Local Economic and Social Contribution.
 Social Procurement can effectively contribute to building stronger communities and meeting social objectives and in particular facilitating employment opportunities to target communities within the Latrobe City region,

-Latrobe City Council's is committed to Social Procurement by:
+Latrobe City Council is committed to Social Procurement by: